Pueblo Viejo mine: Environment and society

-Sudies and testing
+Studies and testing

 PVDC says that it regularly tests water and air for pollution and makes the information public, although community leaders say they are unaware of these tests.
 The Economist reported that the company did not respond to requests for that data in 2013, and PVDC declined to provide the data to a researcher from Simon Fraser University in 2019.
 A request for data from the Jacobin in 2021 was also refused.
 The Environment ministry found that water in the Margajita river downstream from the mine was highly acidic, and had contaminants that exceeded legal limits.
 A 2019 report on communities around the Pueblo Viejo mine was censored by the Dominican government.
 Testing has revealed high levels of lead, sulphur, cyanide and zinc in the blood of local residents.

 The Dominican Academy of Sciences concluded in 2012 that the mine had contaminated the Hatillo dam.

 In 2014, high levels of cyanide and other heavy metals were found in the blood and urine of residents in four local villages.
-The test concluded that the toxins were abosrbed through respiration and contiminated water.
+The test concluded that the toxins were absorbed through respiration and contaminated water.

 Barrick gold says that it has remediated “environmental damage left by previous operations at the mine”, and "contributed to the improvement of the environment and especially the water quality.”
-The company says it has data that showing improvement in water quality of the Margajita river from 2004 to 2020.
+The company says it has data that show improvement in water quality of the Margajita river from 2004 to 2020.

-Experts have said there is not adequate historical water quality data to scientifically determine the caused of contamination in the local rivers.
+Experts have said there is not adequate historical water quality data to scientifically determine the cause of contamination in the local rivers.